StakeNow/SIWT-Deprecated/readme.md

         azp: 'https://siwtdemo.stakenow.fi',
       }

-      // the minimum we need to return is an access token that allows the user to access the api.
-The pkh is required, extra claims are optional const accessToken = generateAccessToken({ pkh, claims })
+      // the minimum we need to return is an access token that
+      // allows the user to access the API.
+The pkh is required,
+      // extra claims are optional.
+      const accessToken = generateAccessToken({ pkh, claims })

-      // we can use a refresh token to allow the access token to be refreshed without the user needing to log in again const refreshToken = generateRefreshToken(pkh)
+      // we can use a refresh token to allow the access token to
+      // be refreshed without the user needing to log in again. const refreshToken = generateRefreshToken(pkh)

-      // we can use a long-lived ID token to return some personal information about the user to the UI. const access = queryAccessControl({
+      // we can use a long-lived ID token to return some personal
+      // information about the user to the UI. const access = queryAccessControl({
         contractAddress: 'KT1',
         parameters: {